mscdex/benchd/README.md

 Config
 ======

 Configuration is achieved by a JSON formatted config file.
 If the `BENCHD_CONF` environment variable is set and points to a valid file, that will be used.
 Otherwise the server will look in the current working directory for `benchd.conf`.
 If that also fails, then defaults will be used.
+Any command-line arguments of the same names will override any other config source.

 Available config options: